Library Hours. A complete list of our hours is here.

 Library catalog.
 Several dedicated terminals allow patrons to search our online catalog to find books and journals in the library.

 West Online Public Access.
-Two dedicated terminals provide access to Westlaw.com and WestlawNext, including only those databases most relevant to our patrons: all primary materials federal and state, and select Virginia secondary sources.
+Two dedicated terminals provide access to WestlawNext, including only those databases most relevant to our patrons: all primary materials federal and state, select Virginia secondary sources, and KeyCite.

 Understanding and Mastering the Bluebook: A Guide for Students and Practitioners, REFERENCE KF245 .B37 2007 and 3rd floor KF245 .B37 2010.